clemensdotson/randum/README.md

 Show text-in-file creation status and log? y/n
 >Select y or n to view or omit the [Log | Write] Generating line (line) in file (file)

+## to-do
+ranDum will not be updated any further than this original version , as I have no need for a more complex CSPRNG keyfile generator.
+That being said, I'm now working on the (cleverly named) ranDumer that will allow for significantly more complex options, as well as predefined generators (like a quick secure password, url-safe token generation) or more advanced and highly-customizable bulk username / password generation.